 UPDATE: On December 4, 2013, the Public Utilities Commission of Ohio adopted amended rules for electric interconnection services and standards in Chapter 4901:1-22 of the Ohio Administrative Code in accordance with the state of Ohio’s 5-year rule review procedures.
-It is anticipated that this chapter will be filed with the Joint Committee on Agency Rule Review (JCARR) in Spring 2014.
-JCARR is the state legislative committee responsible for the review of state agency rules.

 The amended rules create an improved and more streamlined process for interconnection with an electric distribution utility.
 Among the improvements, the Commission has reformed the interconnection application review process, including simplifying Level 1 review of inverter-based systems, raising the review level from 10 kW to 25 kW system nameplate capacity and reducing the review timeframe from 1 month to 15 business days.
 The Commission further approved an expedited Level 2 review with a supplemental review option, and a pre-application review opportunity which will provide for a basic preliminary review within a short timeframe.